Drug Overdose Toxico-Surveillance (DOTS) Reporting Program

 However, we currently lack an understanding of the social determinants of overdose deaths compared to nonfatal overdoses.
 We also lack understanding on the evolving polysubstance use epidemic and its role in drug overdoses.
 To address this knowledge gap, we created the Drug Overdose Toxic-Surveillance (DOTS) Reporting Program which utilizes our multi-center network of sites to collect detailed clinical information on cases presenting to the ED with overdose to opioids, stimulants, and undifferentiated illicit drugs.

-Funding for this initiative was made possible (in part) by grant number 75F40119D10031 from FDA.
+This initiative was made possible through funding provided by the FDA.
 The views expressed in written conference materials or publications and by speakers and moderators do not necessarily reflect the official policies of the FDA; nor does mention of trade names, commercial practices, or organizations imply endorsement by the U.S. Government.

 Principal Investigators